datastax/ds-support-diagnostic-collection/README.md

-NOTICE: Use this fork for projects relying on the old diagnostic tarball format that is in sync with the diagnostic tarball in DataStax OpsCenter

-Originally I had archived this as the upstream diagnostic-collector had strongly changed the approach to collection which is great and major progress in testing and capabilities.
-Unfortunately, the new diagnostic collector has strongly changed the diagnostic tarball format and is therefore not usable for a whole host of diagnostic utilities that relied on the old format.
-So I have unarchived this repository and will be maintaining this fork until as such time all useful tooling is capable of digesting the new format (this may take years).

---- original readme ---

 This directory contains a set of scripts to generate a diagnostic tarball for DSE, DDAC & open source Cassandra installations, similar (and partially compatible) to diagnostic